Hamr na Jezeře: Geography

 Hamr na Jezeře is located about 15 km west of Liberec.
 It lies in the Ralsko Uplands.
 The highest point is the hill Útěchovický Špičák at 500 m above sea level.
 The Ploučnice River and its arm Hamerská strouha flow through the municipality.
-The village of Hamr na Jezeře lies on the shores of the Hamerské jezero Pond.
+The village of Hamr na Jezeře lies on the shores of the fishpond Hamerské jezero.
 This fishpond with an area of 56 ha was established in the 16th century and today is used for recreational purposes and fish farming.

 History

 The first written mention of Útěchovice, which is the oldest part of the municipality, is from 1322.
 Hamr na Jezeře was first mentioned in 1544.
 In the 16th century, a mill on the Ploučnice and several hammer mills were built in the village to process iron ore mined in the nearby area.
 At the end of the 19th century, Hamr na Jezeře became a spa village and a tourist destination.
 This era ended in the mid-20th century, when uranium was mined here for a decade.
-Since 1993, the village has been a tourist destination again.
+Since 1993, the village has been again a tourist destination.